alkampfergit/personal-blog/codewrecks/content/post/old/2009/08/speedup-visual-studio-with-faster-disk.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 In this way all temporary asp.net files are stored in my virtual disk.
-For My next machine Iâ€™ll need to evaluate faster CPU :), probably an I7 will be my next choice.
+For My next machine I'll need to evaluate faster CPU :), probably an I7 will be my next choice.

 Alk.